 I know some women who only work because they have too.
 I know other women who are literally counting the days until they can get back to work.

 I’m right there in the middle.

 I’ve been in the business world for nearly twenty years.
 I’ve been very successful in my career and have built up a strong reputation in my industry.
-There is a reason my boss is willing to let me stay on, on my terms.
+There is a reason my boss is willing to let me return on my terms.

-I loved being back and yet it is funny how something you’ve worked towards for years is suddenly so meaningless when you hold your child in your arms.
+I loved being back and yet it is funny how something I’ve worked towards for years is suddenly so meaningless when I hold Ella.
 I knew that things would change, but didn’t realize how much of an impact she would have on my feelings.